Kamina26/pre-trained-ResNet-model/README.md

 # pre-trained-ResNet-model
-A pretrained ResNet model refers to a Residual Network that has already been trained on a large dataset, such as ImageNet, and is then used as a foundation for other tasks.
+The project utilizes various pre-trained CNN models, such as EfficientNet and ResNet, for image classification tasks.
+These models, pre-trained on large datasets like ImageNet, are being fine-tuned for a specific task.
+A dataset is built from images stored in directories, and the model is trained on this dataset with adjustments in parameters like batch size and image size.
+The trained model is then saved for further use, focusing on optimizing performance in the classification task.